magento/devdocs/guides/v2.1/payments-integrations/base-integration/payment-action.md

 ## Configure the command

 The gateway command for the payment action must be configured in the `di.xml` file of your module.
-Conventionally its location must be `<your_module_dir>/etc/di.xml`
+Conventionally, its location must be `<your_module_dir>/etc/di.xml`

 Configure the command as described in [Gateway Command]({{page.baseurl}}/payments-integrations/payment-gateway/gateway-command.html#particular-gateway-commands).